 Furthermore, farm-fresh eggs don’t have sell-by dates and have a different shelf life, depending on storage methods.

-Though there is much discrepancy on this number, we’ve found that unwashed farm eggs can be stored at room temperature for up to a month.
+While there are a lot of differing opinions on this, we've found that unwashed farm eggs can be stored at room temperature for up to a month.
 Once washed, they must be refrigerated.
-Unwashed eggs that are stored in cold-storage or the refrigerator can last up to six months.
-Here are a few methods you can use if you are unsure if your eggs are still fresh:
+Unwashed eggs that are stored in cold storage or the refrigerator can last up to six months.

 - Float Test - Put an egg in water.
 Fresh eggs sink and sit flat.
 Older eggs float or sink but stand up on end, showing they're bad.